ihmeuw/cascade-at/docs/epiviz/bundle.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 Dismod-AT describes uncertainty in data using a density, a mean, a standard deviation, and possibly other parameters for the density.
-That standard deviation will come from the upper and lower confidence intervals, not from standard error in the mean.
+The standard deviation comes from the crosswalk version.
+Uncertainty can be in many forms in a crosswalk version, and we prioritize obtaining them in this order:

+- Standard error
+- Uncertainty intervals (upper and lower)
+- Mean and effective sample size
+- Mean and sample size

-Each bundle measurement is converted to have a standard deviation using lower = :math:`x_l` and upper = :math:`x_u`,
+First, we check that standard error exists.
+If it doesn't, we look to the upper and lower values for the confidence interval.
+We convert these values into standard deviation with the following formula using lower = :math:`x_l` and upper = :math:`x_u`,

 .. math::